Kalugy/Kalugy/README.md

 </p>

 :rocket: Developer
-I'm passionate about developing dynamics applications and continuously learning new technologies to improve my skills.
+I'm passionate about developing dynamic applications and continuously learning new technologies to improve my skills

 🌍 Currently Exploring
-I’m diving deeper into JavaScript and working on projects that push the boundaries of my full-stack development skills.
+I’m diving deeper into JavaScript and working on projects that push the boundaries of my full-stack development skills

 📚 My Interests
 - Building projects
 - Create projects
 - Experimenting with new frameworks and tools in the JavaScript ecosystem
+- Aws certifications

 ## 📊 Stats & Achievements